fedoco/itc-reporter/README.md

 ```

 ## What's still missing
-There seem to be [additional report types](https://help.apple.com/itc/contentreporterguide/en.lproj/static.html) available for retrieving Apple Music related data, but I wonder if anybody using this script would really need it.
+There seem to be [additional report types](https://help.apple.com/itc/contentreporterguide/en.lproj/static.html) available for retrieving Apple Music and Apple Podcasts related data, but I wonder if anybody using this script would really need it.

 ## Obligatory disclaimer